Lake Mary Sprinklers · Central Florida guide

 This sprinkler system design flaw will continue to be a problem until County building code regulators decide to step in and act.
 Don’t hold your breath.

-How to Uniformly Water Your Grass
+How Long to Water Your Grass for Uniformity

 First, we need to define the term: uniformity is how evenly the sprinklers apply water over their intended target area, often expressed as Distribution Uniformity Lowest Quarter or DULQ.